Box

 Graphics Card:

 When it comes to generating AI images, your graphics card does the bulk of the work.
 And the difference in performance between an older GPU and a top-tier, modern one is night and day.
-Take Stable Diffusion, for example—pair it with something from NVIDIA's RTX 50-series, and you could be cranking out 100+ images per minute.
+Take Stable Diffusion, for example—pair it with something from NVIDIA's RTX 50-series, such as the RTX 5090, and you could be cranking out 100+ images per minute.
 But with last-gen hardware?
 You're looking at closer to 3 images per minute, if that.

 So, what's behind such a big gap?
 A lot of it comes down to VRAM—AI models are incredibly memory-hungry, often more so than modern games.
 A GPU that's perfectly fine for gaming at 1080p might hit a wall when it comes to image generation.
 On top of that, architecture matters.
 NVIDIA RTX 50-series cards built on the Blackwell architecture are arguably the best AI GPUs right now.
 These GPUs feature fifth-generation Tensor Cores and DLSS 4.0, enhancing AI-driven rendering capabilities.
 For instance, NVIDIA RTX 5090 is a true AI GPU designed for image generation at scale, offering significant performance boosts over its predecessors.